 It’s not only you who will benefit from your commenting system but your users as well.
 As long as they have Disqus accounts, which most active internet users have, they can easily share their thoughts on each blog post as easily as possible.

 To build your career online and make money as writer, it’s not an easy path.
 It’s not for everyone’s taste buds.
 I swear to God it’s never easy.
 I wasn’t for me and it won’t be for you, too.

 But here’s the catch.

 I tell you that what you gain online is better than working your butts off in a dreading 9 to 5.
-I was a starved full-time high school teacher, who barely manages to keep ends meet with more or less $100 per month salary.
+I was a starved full-time high school teacher.
+A teacher, who barely manages to keep ends meet with more or less $100 per month salary.